PupilPickup/frontend/README.md

-# weShare-client React + TypeScript + Tailwind CSS
+# WeShare 🚗
-WeShare client is the client-side application for the WeShare platform, a ride-sharing service designed for school parents in Nepal to facilitate carpooling.
+WeShare is a **ride-sharing platform for school parents in Nepal**, designed to reduce traffic congestion and absenteeism by facilitating carpooling.

+## 🌟 Features
+- Find and share rides with other parents
+- View available carpool options
+- Easy and secure ride coordination

 ## 🚀 Getting Started